This list of questions was last reviewed on Aug. 16, 2021.

 Employees with COVID-19 signs and symptoms should notify their supervisor and the Office of Human Resources.
 Symptoms of COVID-19 include fever (temperature greater than 100.4 degrees Fahrenheit), chills, cough, shortness of breath, fatigue, muscle/body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting and diarrhea.
 Employees with symptoms of COVID-19 should take the following necessary steps to ensure the safety of others: Stay home.
 Contact your medical provider and be tested for COVID-19.
 Stay isolated until test results return.

 I am a medically high-risk person and need an accommodation to safely work.
-What do I do? (added March 12, 2020)
+What do I do? (revised August 16, 2020)

 The University’s policy on Reasonable Accommodations for Employees and Applicants with Disabilities provides staff and faculty with a process to seek reasonable accommodations to qualified employees with physical or mental disabilities.
 A medical certification and employee request are required.
 The University will expedite requests for accommodations through the Disability Coordinator at email@example.com.